Chapter 7: Upgrading Commonly-Used Visual Basic 6.0 Objects

 How can the Controls Collection be upgraded?

 To add and remove controls at run time, Visual Basic 6.0 provides the Controls Collection.
 One of the major disadvantages of this model is that the it does not support Microsoft IntelliSense® technology.
-You have to remember the methods, parameters, and ProgID of the control to add.
+You have to remember the methods, parameters, and ProgID of the control to add functionality.

 The upgrade wizard does not automatically upgrade Visual Basic 6.0 code using the Controls collection Add method because of changes in the behavior of Add between Visual Basic 6.0 and Visual Basic .NET.